Global time-frequency search for stellar-mass binary black holes in LISA: Supplemental Material

 with

 and $S(z) = \int_0^z \sin(\pi x^2/2) dx$ and $C(z) = \int_0^z \cos(\pi x^2/2) dx$ are the Fresnel integrals~\cite{Abramowitz1964}.

-A crucial aspect for the efficient computation of \cref{eq:inner-segment} is the behaviour of the kernel function~(\ref{eq:kernel-function}) as a function of frequency: for the values of $\dot{f}_{nm}$ typical of \smBBHs{} in the relevant frequency band $\sim 1 - 100\,\mathrm{mHz}$, \cref{eq:kernel-function} (and hence \cref{eq:fresnel-ft}) peak sharply around $f_{nm}$ and fall off rapidly in frequency.
+A crucial aspect for the efficient computation of \cref{eq:inner-segment} is the behaviour of the kernel function~(\ref{eq:kernel-function}) as a function of frequency: for the values of $\dot{f}_{nm}$ typical of \smBBHs{} in the relevant frequency band $\sim 1 - 100\,\mathrm{mHz}$, the waveform and thus the Fresnel-kernel in \cref{eq:kernel-function} (and hence \cref{eq:fresnel-ft}) peak sharply around $f_{nm}$ and fall off rapidly in frequency.
 Additionally, as $v_{nm}(t, f) \sim \delta f / \sqrt{\dot{f}}$ is typically large ($\sqrt{\dot{f}} \ll \delta f$ for much of the inspiral), we specifically employ asymptotic forms of the Fresnel integrals to further reduce computational costs~\cite{NIST:DLMF}.